aerobounce/defaults.sh/README.md

     com.apple.AMPDevicesAgent.sh*
     com.apple.AMPLibraryAgent.sh*
     ...
-    # Now you can integrate them into your dotfiles
-    # You need to remove needles keys though
     ```

+    - **Now you can integrate them into your dotfiles (You'll need to remove needles keys though)**

-- **Make a script that resets preferences of an app while preserving your settings**
+- **Script that resets preferences of an app while preserving your settings:**

     ```sh
-    # Let's say we want to reset Finder.
-    # Make com.apple.finder.sh script such as following:

     #!/usr/bin/env bash

     trap 'killall Finder ; open -a Finder >/dev/null 2>&1' EXIT